jodygarnett/geotools/docs/developer/conventions/code/log.rst

 Logger Declaration
 ^^^^^^^^^^^^^^^^^^

 The logger may be declared in the class's static fields or returned by a class's static method.
-This is not mandatory but suggested if it is going to be used in many places:
+This is not mandatory but suggested if it is going to be used is several methods:

 .. code-block:: java